Pinal County Employers

 The Pinal County Board of Supervisors approved a Travel Reduction Ordinance for Area A of Pinal County on December 13, 2000.
 This ordinance requires employers of 50 or more employees in Area A to provide information to the Pinal County Travel Reduction Program.

 If your employment site is within Pinal County but is not located in Area A, we are extending an invitation to participate in this program.
 The Travel Reduction program offers opportunities to save money, reduce pollution, and participate in prize drawings at various times throughout the year.
-Participation in our annual survey process, using an alternative transportation mode (carpool, vanpool, bicycling, walking, or alternative work schedules) will set an example for others to invest into our environment.
+Participation in our annual survey process as well as using an alternative transportation mode (carpool, vanpool, bicycling, walking, or alternative work schedules) will set an example for others to invest into our environment.

 Annually, a Travel Reduction Plan would be requested to show areas that you, as an employer, are willing to provide to your employees through out the upcoming year.
 Items that may be included are:

 - Name of designated Transportation Coordinator

 - Measures that the employer will undertake for the upcoming year